FinalProjectBalatro5004/minibalatro/README.md

 ## Online Implementation

 We have created a web-based version of the Balatro game using modern web technologies.
-The web implementation allows players to enjoy the game online, compete with others, and track their scores on a leaderboard.
+The web implementation allows players to enjoy the game online, compete with others, and track their scores on a ranking system.

 ### Web Frontend